Queen's GRI welcomes proposed veterinary school for Northern Ireland

 IGFS has welcomed the news that a veterinary school could soon be established in Northern Ireland.

-The Institute for Global Food Security (IGFS), which is anchored in the School of Biological Sciences, has welcomed the news that a veterinary school could soon be established in Northern Ireland.
+The Institute for Global Food Security (IGFS) at Queen’s University Belfast has welcomed the news that a veterinary school could soon be established in Northern Ireland.

 IGFS Director Prof Nigel Scollan (pictured, right) said the possibility of training a work force in veterinary medicine and surgery is a major advance for animal health and welfare, and the agri-food sector in NI.

 He said : "This is very welcome news.
 The need for a veterinary school for Northern Ireland is evident and pressing and the strategic timing is very appropriate.
 There is considerable relevant expertise already based within Queen's, AFBI, Ulster University, CAFRE, DAERA, and within the commercial animal-health sector to deliver a veterinary curriculum and contribute to wider health and life sciences.

 "As well as providing skilled professionals, a veterinary school would deliver research and innovation activities that would drive economic growth and attract inward investment."